liuchengwucn/FIMO/README.md

 ## Structure

 When organizing our project structure, we followed [openai/miniF2F](https://github.com/openai/miniF2F), hopefully making it easier for researchers to utilize our work.
 Naming conventions are consistent with the miniF2F dataset.
-Each problem is nominated as `imosl_{year}_{category}_p{problem_count}`, where `imosl` denotes the IMO Shortlisted problems.
+Each problem is nominated as `fimo_{year}_{category}_p{problem_count}`, where `fimo` denotes the Formalized IMO-level problems.

 * `lean/fimo.lean`: Formalized IMO shortlist problems in LEAN language.
 * `prompts/algebra_prompts.txt`: Prompts for algebra problems.